sulieman-kh/vue_js_API/README.md

-# Display and sort price and data using Vue
+# Display data and sort it by price and date using Vue